 Common Location of a Sewer Clean Out Cap

-The exact location of a sewer clean out cap can be different from house to house.
+The exact location of a sewer clean out cap or sewer plug can be different from house to house.
 In fact, there are usually multiple clean outs located inside the house.
 Not all plumbing systems are installed according to building codes, and codes vary from municipality to municipality.

 A sewer clean out cap is usually installed at the base of every house stack (the vertical drain line forms a higher floor level).
 This is because sewer clogs usually occur when there is a change in direction in the flow of the wastewater.
 Interior drain line clean outs are also located under each plumbing fixture (each sink for instance).